mcer12/Temper-ESP8266/README.md

 - Can be attached to a wall using magnets (see thingiverse for details).

 ## How does this thing work?
-- After it's set up in the config portal, it periodically wakes up and publishes Temperature, Humidity and battery percentage through MQTT
+- After it's set up in config portal, it periodically wakes up and publishes Temperature, Humidity and Battery percentage through MQTT
 - Pushing the reset button will force send current data and show Temperature on the display

 ![alt text](https://github.com/mcer12/Temper-ESP8266/raw/master/Images/with_cover_green.jpg)